ionathanch/ionathanch.github.io/_posts/2020-04-13-quot-points.md

 ### _q = 1_

-* [**nth-order logic**](https://en.wikipedia.org/wiki/Higher-order_logic): Is the validity of an arbitrary _n_th-order logic formula decidable?
+* [**nth-order logic**](https://en.wikipedia.org/wiki/Higher-order_logic): Is the validity of an arbitrary _n_​th-order logic formula decidable?
 For propositional logic it is, but for first-order logic and higher it is not.

 ### _q = 2_

-* [**nth-order logic**](https://en.wikipedia.org/wiki/Higher-order_logic): Does there exist a sound and complete proof system for _n_th-order logic?
+* [**nth-order logic**](https://en.wikipedia.org/wiki/Higher-order_logic): Does there exist a sound and complete proof system for _n_​th-order logic?
 Is the logic compact?
 For propositional and first-order logic, the answer to both of these is yes, while for second-order and higher-order logics, it is no.

 ### _q = 3_